ghoost82/mijia-720p-hack/README.md

 RTSP Server
 -----------

-f enabled the RTSP server is on port 554.
+If enabled the RTSP server is on port 554.

 You can connect to live video stream (currently only supports 720p) on: